-1300 How to Use this Document
+9470.3 How to Use this Document

-This document is organized into a variety of response tools and supplemental informational sections.
+This document is organized into a variety of response tools and supplemental informational attachments.
 The tools can be used independently or in conjunction with each other to establish a CAM program during an emergency.
-A brief description of the resources are included below.
+A brief description of the tools are included below.

-1301 Community Air Monitoring Resource Tiers
+Community Air Monitoring Resource Tiers